-WILLEM DE KOONING (1904 – 1997), painter artist of Dutch origin with his quotes on painting+ incl. short biography.
-The quotes illustrate de Kooning’s characteristic art approach and his ‘attitude’, as he calls it.
+Willem / Bill de Kooning (1904 – 1997), his quotes on painting art and life in American Abstract Expressionism + short biography facts.
+His quotes illustrate de Kooning’s characteristic art approach and his ‘attitude’, as he calls it.
 With Jackson Pollock De Kooning was the leader of Abstract Expressionism / the New York School.
 Gesture was important in creating, but also the many hours of watching the painting.
 Arshile Gorky was one of his great friends and later Franz Kline.

 Willem de Kooning: ‘Door to the river’, 1960